 Let cool, stirring every 5 minutes or so, until it hardens to a pudding consistency.

 Put in the fridge to speed this up, checking and stirring frequently.

 Add essential oils and mix well.
 Spoon into empty deodorant containers.

 Let harden overnight in a cool location.
 You can speed this up by putting in the fridge to harden.

 The texture is quite hard after sitting in a cool location, and quite "soupy" during the middle of a warm day.
-To keep it the right consistency, I recommend storing it in a cool location.
-I may play around with adding more beeswax next time, too — especially for a summer batch.
+To keep it the right consistency, I recommend storing it in a cool location and/or doubling the amount of beeswax.

 Have you ever experimented with coconut oil deodorant recipes?
 What were your results?
 Which essential oils do you like to add to your favorite homemade deodorant recipe?